johnanderpalma/deploy-arm-template/README.md

-# deploy-arm-template
+# deploy-arm-template-virtualmachine

-Example repo to deploy an ARM template to Azure
+Example repo to deploy a virtual machine on azure using an ARM template.